Guy Rousseau

 Joseph Lucien Guy Rousseau (December 21, 1934 – November 23, 2016) was a Canadian professional ice hockey forward.
-Rousseau mainly played in the minor leagues during his career, though he also played four games in the National Hockey League for the Montreal Canadiens.
+During his career, which lasted from 1954 to 1969, Rousseau mainly played in the minor leagues, though he also played four games in the National Hockey League for the Montreal Canadiens, two each during the 1954–55 and 1956–57 seasons.
 In 1967, he served as the Executive Director of the Canada Winter Games in Quebec City.
 Guy is the brother of Rollie and Bobby Rousseau.